David Berger (historian)

-David Berger (born 1943) is an American academic, dean of Yeshiva University's Bernard Revel Graduate School of Jewish Studies, as well as chair of Yeshiva College's Jewish Studies department.
+David Berger (born 1943) is an American academic, dean emeritus of Yeshiva University's Bernard Revel Graduate School of Jewish Studies, as well as chair of Yeshiva College's Jewish Studies department.
 He is the author of various books and essays on medieval Jewish apologetics and polemics, as well as having edited the modern critical edition of the medieval polemic text Nizzahon Vetus.
 Outside academic circles he is best known for The Rebbe, the Messiah, and the Scandal of Orthodox Indifference, a criticism of Chabad messianism.

 Education

-Berger was raised in Brooklyn, NY, where he attended the Yeshiva of Flatbush for both elementary and high school.
+Berger was raised in Brooklyn, NY, where he attended the Yeshivah of Flatbush for both elementary and high school.
 He received a Bachelor's degree from Yeshiva College in 1964; he majored in Classics and was class valedictorian.
 He then went on to Columbia University where he completed a Master of Arts degree in 1965 and his Doctor of Philosophy in 1970.
 He received rabbinic ordination from the Rabbi Isaac Elchanan Theological Seminary and is a member of the Rabbinical Council of America, the official organization representing Modern Orthodox rabbis.